International Amateur Radio Union: Governance

 The IARU has an elected President and Vice President, an appointed Secretary and other officials (including regional representatives) forming an Administrative Council.
-These office holders are presently Timothy Ellam, VE6SH (Canada), President; Ole Garpestad, LA2RR (Norway), Vice-President; and Joel Harrison, W5ZN (USA), Secretary.
+These office holders are presently Timothy Ellam, VE6SH (Canada), President; Ole Garpestad, LA2RR (Norway), Vice-President; and Joel Harrison, W5ZN (United States), Secretary.
 The IARU International Secretariat (IARUIS) is operated by a member society after election by members.
-Currently, the American Radio Relay League (ARRL) operates the IARUIS from its headquarters in Newington, Connecticut, USA.
+Currently, the American Radio Relay League (ARRL) operates the IARUIS from its headquarters in Newington, Connecticut, US.

 Regional organisation

 The IARU is organised into three regions, named Region 1, Region 2, and Region 3.
 These regions correspond to the regulatory regions used by the International Telecommunication Union.
 Each region has an Executive Committee, typically composed of a President, Vice-President, Secretary, Treasurer, and several Directors.
 These regional officers are elected by representatives from the member societies at triennial regional conferences.
 Coordinators may be appointed by the Executive Committee of their region to support particular areas within the region, or to promote certain amateur radio activities within the region.
 All three regions have appointed Coordinators for Amateur Radio Direction Finding, emergency communications, monitoring for electromagnetic interference, and radio propagation.